nre-learning/antidote/docs/hacking/curriculum.rst

 ..
 NOTE::

-    This section discusses technical steps for building Antidote locally for the purposes of editing or adding to a curriculum.
+    This section discusses technical steps for running Antidote locally for the purposes of editing or adding to a curriculum.
 See :ref:`here <contrib-curriculum>` for instructions on how to contribute your changes or additions to the flagship NRE Labs curriculum.